Trends

-Ottawa is addicted to Phở, the Vietnamese soup.
+Ottawa is addicted to Phở, the famous and delicious Vietnamese soup.
 A few years ago, one phở restaurant opened, then another one, and another one… and now phở places can be found from Chinatown to the far suburbs of Kanata.

 Really, what’s not to like?
 Phở restaurants are typically cheap if not very fancy, and I guess the soup is quite comforting during our long winters.